cosmos/images/README.md

 # Cosmos Images

-This repo contain images related to development of cosmos applications
+This repo contain images related to development of cosmos applications.